Prevention Starts HERE

-This education needs to be accessed through our family, school, medical communities, media, faith community, SU Prevention Organizations, law enforcement, and peer-to-peer support — it takes all community sectors to create awareness and offer education on preventing substance use from becoming a chronic concern.
+Youth need to access prevention education through their family, school, medical communities, media, faith community, SU Prevention Organizations, law enforcement, and peer-to-peer support.
+All community sectors must create awareness and offer education on preventing substance use so young people can make informed decisions.

 Community Coalition work is guided by evidence-based frameworks such as the Seven Strategies for Community Change developed by the Community Anti-Drug Coalitions of America (CADCA) and the Strategic Prevention Framework developed by the Substance Abuse and Mental Health Services Administration (SAMHSA) and includes activities like: